 Megan began her creative life doing large political murals in the 1980's.
 Her career has spanned several decades and practices.
-Over the last five years she has exhibited both nationally and internationally, been published widely in books and journals and been awarded international residencies.
+Over the last eight years she has exhibited both nationally and internationally, been published widely in books and journals and been awarded international residencies.

 'My work examines the traces of early colonial history in the identity of the artist and the impact of that history as it unfolds today.

 My family history in Australia goes back to the early 1800’s.
 Originally from Scotland and Ireland, my ancestors were early colonisers.
 In 1983 I met and later married Indigenous artist and activist the late Les Griggs.